neogeno/shango-lightning-wallet/README.md

 Whilst I don't know about Jeff Bezons' true intentions, AWS have publicly affirmed their support for blockchain technology https://aws.amazon.com/partners/blockchain/ and even launched a product template for it https://aws.amazon.com/blockchain/templates/

-That said, if you are doing something that you feel is controversial and may be clamped down eventually by a statutory body, your contingency plan lies in the EXPORT image feature in Shango which allows you to download a docker image snapshot of your node and take it to any other hosting company like Digital Ocean or Upcloud or run it on your own server anytime you like.
+That said, if you are doing something that you feel is controversial and may be clamped down eventually by a statutory body, your contingency plan lies in the EXPORT image feature in Shango which allows you to download a docker image snapshot of your node to go elsewhere, or of course running your own private node on a secured server.

 I believe choice and flexibility is the key to making this project work.